 At the same time, the pandemic has made it difficult for many companies to invest in automation and digitalization technology due to reduced economic activity and decreased profits.
 The challenge of obtaining new or second-hand industrial automation equipment and components can be an added obstacle.

 On the other side, tire manufacturers try to avoid investments into new production plants at all and seek to reduce standard cost per tire within their existing plant footprint.
 Smart automation of existing production plants has proven to provide up to 5% more tire output with the same input factors avoiding investments into machinery or personnel at all.
 Since scrap rates of raw materials get reduced significantly the additional output comes without additional material cost.

 Smart automation (read: RTLS) instead of unmanned production is a typical example of playing smarter, not harder.
 It provides most of the benefits of a fully automated plant at a much lower investment cost and maintains the flexibility of manually controlled production processes.
 Why did it take a pandemic to come to that conclusion?

-Read more about how our Asset Agent solution will accelerate smart automation improving efficiency and productivity with the help of an RTLS solution.
+Read more about how Asset Agent will accelerate brownfield process optimization and improving efficiency and productivity with the help of an RTLS solution.